zhu-yj/ABNODE/README.md

 #### `data/`
 This is a comprehensive dataset containing RGBlimp trajectory data, which includes position, Euler angles, velocity, angular velocity, and more.
 This dataset is ideal for studying and analyzing the dynamic behavior of miniature robotic blimps.

-The dataset includes 140 trajectory data points.
+The dataset consists of 140 data files corresponding to different trajectories.
+Here's a detailed explanation:
-- The index ranges from 0 to 34, and each index contains four trajectory data files.
+- The indices range from 0 to 34, with each index associated with four specific trajectory data files.
-- The mapping from index to data names is `index * 4 + 1` to `index * 4 + 4`.
+- The data file names are mapped from each index using the formula: `index * 4 + 1` to `index * 4 + 4`.

-The relationship between index and input is illustrated in the table below.
+The table below illustrates the correspondence between indices and inputs:
 | rdx \[cm\]  | (1.4,5.8) \[gf\] | (1.6,5.5) \[gf\] |**&#9474;**| (1.2,6.1) \[gf\] | (1.7,6.1) \[gf\] | (1.2,5.4) \[gf\] | (1.7,5.4) \[gf\] | (2.05,2.05) \[gf\] | rdx \[cm\]  |
 |------|-----------|-----------|---|-----------|-----------|-----------|-----------|-------------|------|
 | 0    | 25        | 20        | **&#9474;** |15        | 10        | 5         | 0         | 30          | 0    |